tedbyron/home/README.md

   pnpm run
   ```

-- Build and preview the website
+- Build and run the website

   ```
-  pnpm build && pnpm preview
+  pnpm start
   ```

 ## Reference